qserena/serenander.se/README.md

 - Bootstrap

 ## Future improvements
-- Add english language (now the site is in swedish only)
+- Add english language (now all text is in swedish)

 ## Live link
 The website is deployed here: